min2ha/ukwa-site/content/target/65226/index.en.md

   "subject": "Political Action and Communication"
 }

-# Eventbrite: A new deal for working people - Participate with Prospect

 Prospect will be participating in the TUC’s march and rally for ‘A new deal for working people’, to be held in London on Saturday 12 May 2018.